ambropo/JambroBeamerTheme/README.md

 The file `Manual.pdf` (and corresponding .tex file) provides more information on the features of the theme and a series of examples.

-The following code shows a minimal example of a Beamer presentation using Metropolis.
+The following code shows a minimal example of a Beamer presentation using jambro.

 ```
 \documentclass{beamer}